anvaka/atree/README.md

 Was curious to make it in js.
 This is work in progress.
 Current results are here: [Merry Christmas!](http://anvaka.github.io/atree/)

+There are small things which are not perfect:

+* I do not properly mimic spiral's curvature at the top of the tree
+* Colors need to change more gradually, depending on Z coordinate
+* Shadows are not accurate

 # license

 MIT